AdobeDocs/experience-manager-64.fr-FR/help/assets/integrate-maya-with-3d.md

 1. Make certain that the **[!UICONTROL Conversion]** property is set to `fbx` and **[!UICONTROL IngestRegime]** to `Maya`.
 1. Click **[!UICONTROL Save All]** near the top left of the page.

-La capture d’écran suivante illustre un format de fichier ajouté, à l’aide de COLLADA DAE comme exemple :
+La capture d&#39;écran suivante illustre un format de fichier ajouté, à l&#39;aide de COLLADA DAE comme exemple :

 ![image2018-6-22_12-50-39](assets/image2018-6-22_12-50-39.png)